gaf3/cnc-forge/GitHub.md

     - [branch](#branch) - Branch to use for the Pull Request
     - [title](#title) - Title to use for the Pull Request
     - [base](#base) - Base branch of the Pull Request
-    - [hook](#hook) - Webhooks to ensure on the Repo
+    - [hook](#hook) - Webhook(s) to ensure on the Repo
-    - [comment](#comment) - Comments to ensure on the Pull Request
+    - [comment](#comment) - Comment(s) to ensure on the Pull Request
   - [change](#change) - Settings that only apply to `change.github` blocks.
     - [branch](#branch) - Branch to pull content from
 - [Development](#Development) - Tips and tricks while developing

-Right now GitHub the code repository git/API CnC Forge uses but I made everything modular and just haven't got around to creating a module for like GitLab or BitBucket, etc.
+Right now CnC Forge uses GitHub for git/API but I made everything modular and just haven't got around to creating a module for like GitLab or BitBucket, etc.

 # Setup